Queens Botanical Garden: Description

-Queens Botanical Garden is situated on an irregularly shaped plot in southern Flushing, in the central section of the New York City borough of Queens.
+Queens Botanical Garden is situated on an irregularly shaped plot in southern Flushing, in the central section of the borough of Queens in New York City, United States.
 It comprises 39 acre of land bounded by Blossom Avenue, Cromellin Street, and Dahlia Avenue to the north; Main Street to the east; Peck, Elder, Booth Memorial Avenues and 133rd Street to the south; and College Point Boulevard to the west.
 Roughly 18 acre are dedicated to outdoor exhibits.
 The garden charges no admission fee from November to March; for the rest of the year, various admission rates are charged.

 Queens Botanical Garden has a pedestrian entrance on Main Street, on its east side, and an entrance and parking lot at Cromellin Street, on its north side.
 The parking lot takes up much of the northwestern corner of Queens Botanical Garden.
 The visitor building and the gift shop and gallery are located on the north side of the Queens Botanical Garden.
 The majority of the public exhibits are located on the east side of the garden, where paths subdivide the land into smaller flower gardens.
 Various educational buildings, non-public structures, and the Compost Project Demonstration Site are located on the garden's north side.
 The Arboretum/Crabapple Grove and Meadow take up much of the southwest corner.

 Queens Botanical Garden is located in a dip that is lower than the surrounding streets.
 Most of the garden is atop landfill, which in turn covers the former Kissena Creek.
 As a result, water tends to flow downward from nearby areas toward the garden, and sinkholes previously tended to form inside the Queens Botanical Garden.
 Because of these qualities, The New York Times called the site, "hydrologically speaking ... a drainage ditch".
 The 2001 master plan called for redesigning the garden around the dip, and included five "systems" with a total of 27 water features.
 As part of the master plan, a "cleansing biotope" was built across the northern side of the Queens Botanical Garden.

 The site is often associated with the adjacent Flushing Meadows–Corona Park, to the west.
 Main Street separates the garden from Kissena Corridor Park to the east.

 Administration building

 The Visitor & Administration Building opened in 2007.
-The building is a two-story, 15,800 ft2 structure that contains administrative offices and an auditorium inside.
+The two-story, 15,800 ft2 structure contains administrative offices and an auditorium.
 The center, designed by BKSK Architects, was the first public building in New York City to achieve the "Platinum" LEED rating, the highest energy-efficiency rating possible.
 It contained features such as geothermal heating, urinals that do not use water, and composting toilets.
 The Visitor and Administration Building also included a roof with three environmentally sustainable sections; one section contains solar panels; a second includes a rainwater collection system; and the last uses plants as insulation.
 These features were planned to reduce energy use by 40% compared to other buildings of similar size.
 The building was constructed by main contractor Stonewall Contracting Corporation at a cost of $12 million.